As well as different costs, mortgages can have different features. Make sure you know the different types so you can find the right mortgage for you.

 - current account mortgages.

-Look at sections 4 and 12 of the about this mortgage which will explain the features of the mortgage.
+Look at the about this mortgage, or mortgage illustration document, which will explain the features of the mortgage.

 This may be offered with an interest-rate deal.
 The lender pays you a substantial sum (for example 3-5% of the amount you borrow) shortly after you take up the loan.
 If you move to another lender in the early years you’ll have to repay some or all of the cashback received.